The Beginning (The X-Files): Pre-production

 "The Beginning" was the first episode of the series to be filmed in Los Angeles, California.
 The move was instigated by David Duchovny, who portrayed Mulder, in order to increase his opportunity to find movie work as well as to give him a chance to be nearer to his wife, Téa Leoni.
 Series creator Chris Carter opposed the move; others, like series director Kim Manners and Gillian Anderson supported the move but were less vocal than Duchovny.
 Fox network officials eventually made the decision to film in California.
 According to Andy Meisler, "The very first shot of the season a long look directly into a bright sun shining on a barren desert was designed to boldly announce the show's arrival in Southern California."
 As a result of the move, the episode featured a largely new group of crew members, hired by Carter, Frank Spotnitz and new co-executive producer Michael Watkins; this necessitated the show's new crewmembers spending five weeks, receiving, unpacking, and cataloging filming material from their Vancouver counterparts.

 Because of the shift from Vancouver to Los Angeles, some fans of the series were alienated.
 Many accused the show of "Hollywood-izing" the series by adding notable guest stars as well as making the plots simpler and more enjoyable for larger audiences.
-According to Space.com, a number of fans of the show specifically loved "the moody ambiance filming around Vancouver lent the series [during seasons 1–5]", which the sixth season reportedly lacked.
+According to Space.com, a number of fans of the show specifically loved "the moody ambiance filming around Vancouver lent the series" during the first five seasons, which the sixth season reportedly lacked.